blahah/transrate/README.md

 If you don't have it installed, I recommend installing the latest version of Ruby and RubyGems using the RVM instructions above (in the Requirements:Ruby section.

+### Usearch and Bowtie2

+Usearch (http://drive5.com/usearch) and Bowtie2 (https://sourceforge.net/projects/bowtie-bio/files/bowtie2) must be installed and in your PATH.
+Additionally, the Usearch binary executable should be named `usearch`.

 ## Development status

 This software is in very early development.
 Nevertheless, we welcome bug reports.